psteichen/clusil-website/_events/wg-bcms-session-15.md

 ##### Where:

-This needs to be confirmed.
+Either at C3 or as virtual meeting

 ##### Registration:

 By [email](mailto:secgen@clusil.lu) before Tuesday September 8, 2020, noon.
-The link for the meeting will be sent on Tuesday afternoon to all regsitered participants.
+The information for the meeting will be sent on Tuesday afternoon to all regsitered participants.